 Blessed thistle is a herb that is recommended for stimulating lactation.
 The theory behind this is that it helps to increase the production of hormones prolactin and oxytocin, which, consequently, leads to the increase in breast milk supply.
 Blessed thistle can be taken as supplements, or you can consume a tea made by adding 1-3 teaspoons of this herb to hot water.
 It is also claimed that taking blessed thistle along with fenugreek can work wonders when it comes to increasing breast milk supply.

 Why It’s Important to Stay Stress-Free While Breastfeeding

 Stress is one of the leading causes of low breast milk production.
 If you’re suffering from postpartum depression, this can add to your problems.
-In this case, you are advised to seek the help of a mental health specialist.
+Postpartum depression is a serious concern and its symptoms should not be ignored.
+It is advised to seek therapy from a mental health specialist if mothers go through PPD.
 Apart from seeking professional help, keeping communication lines open between your partner, caregivers, and doctors will make your life a lot easier.
 It is also highly recommended that you meditate and find activities that keep you calm.